szl0144/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Master of Electrical and Computing Engineering
+  - course: ME and Computing Engineering
     institution: Auburn University
     year: 08/2017-12/2020
   - course: BE of Electronic and Information Engineering